-NETGEAR genie Automatic Internet Setup
+Automatic Internet Setup

-You can set up your router with the NETGEAR genie automatically, or you can use the genie menus and screens to set up your router manually.
-Before you start the setup process, get your ISP information and make sure that the computers and devices in the network have the settings described here.
+You can let the NETGEAR installation assistant set up your router automatically, or you can set up your router manually.
+Before you start the setup process, get your ISP information and make sure that the computers and devices in the network are using the settings described here.
+If you are installing a new router on a network that already includes a router, see Automatic Internet Setup With Two Routers on page 22.